 Beef Bourguignon sounds super fancy, but with just a few tricks and tips it can be super easy!

-- Choose beef that is well-marbled and trim off visible fat.
+- Choose beef that is well-marbled like chuck roast and trim off visible fat.

 - Add in the bacon at the end but leave a little bit to garnish too!